Vaccine: COVID-19

 - Find a list of MDH's COVID-19 Community Coordinators and Engagement Contractors at COVID-19 Contracts for Diverse Media Messaging and Community Outreach.

-- The Minnesota Immunization Information Connection (MIIC) can be used to identify patients in these ZIP codes who have yet to receive COVID-19 vaccine and/or their routine immunizations.
+- The Minnesota Immunization Information Connection (MIIC) can be used to identify patients in specific ZIP codes who have yet to receive COVID-19 vaccine and/or their routine immunizations.
 Using the client follow-up functionality in MIIC, providers can pull a list of clients and their contact information (including ZIP code).
 The user guidance for this function can be found at Client Follow-Up.

 Reach out to highly impacted communities

-In addition to focused efforts targeting children who live in ZIP code areas with high social vulnerability factors, consider reaching out to children and families in communities that have experienced a high burden of COVID-19 disease and impact, including:
+Consider reaching out to children and families in communities that have experienced a high burden of COVID-19 disease and impact, including:

 - Children with other medical comorbidities per CDC guidance: People with Certain Medical Conditions.